Share this article

 2. Use your online education to better market yourself

 Think of your resume as a marketing tool demonstrating the best things you have to offer the professional world.
 As an adult with experience, work ethic, and a degree, there’s a lot to choose from.
 Depending on the position you’re applying for, consider tailoring your resume to include the jobs, experiences—and yes, your recent graduation date—to show how you’ve intentionally shaped the direction of your career.
-Even if you haven’t worked in your industry or field in the past, there are transferrable skills you can pull from your work experience.
+Even if you haven’t worked in your industry or field in the past, there are transferable skills you can pull from your work experience.

 In addition to including your graduation date, you might also consider elements such as GPA, extracurricular involvements, and projects that speak to skills such as time management, communication, and organization that going back to school requires.
 Highlight the abilities, experiences, and education that demonstrates your preparedness for the job you want.
 Volunteering can also be an excellent way to add some of these important skills to your resume.